WARNING: Per wiki policy, all spoilers are unmarked on Awesome Moments pages.

 - This episode is The Last Dance for Maul.
 After eighteen years, Maul's arc is coming to a close, and he's going out with a bang.
 They couldn't have picked a better final opponent for Maul: Obi-Wan "Ben" Kenobi.

 - Maul and Obi-Wan circle each other, trading last remarks and taunts, and Obi-Wan tries to reason with Maul one last time, not wishing to kill him if he can avoid it, and also remaining a tad polite to his old foe.
 However, the dawning look of subdued horror on Obi-Wan's face as Maul hints that he knows he's on Tatooine to protect Luke is powerful.
-Obi-Wan proves he's one hell of a Papa Wolf, ready to defend the Jedi's last hope, the moment Maul confirms he knows about Luke, and stops playing around and draws his lightsaber.
+Obi-Wan proves he's one hell of a Papa Wolf, ready to defend the Jedi's last hope, the moment Maul confirms he knows about Luke, and stops playing around and immediately ignites his lightsaber.

 - To say nothing of how Obi-Wan does in the duel.
 He kills Maul in a mere three strikes!